Main Header (one hash mark)

 SheepCRM templates are used for automatic emails and can be used by your team for bulk or one-off emails.
-The templates use Markdown but html can also be included.
-We recommend using the test send feature to check the formatting before sending.
+The template settings provide you with formatting tools you will recognise - such as Bold, hyperlinks etc.

 Hi {{first_name}},